ebasanez/C_PebbleTrainingPlanner/README.md

 Select time "CLICK!" to make your series or rest last until select is pressed.

-Press up or down during series or rest to switch to countdown mode and back (only in series/rest with defined deadline".
+Press up or down during series or rest to switch to countdown mode and back (only in series/rest with defined deadline).

 Future features: